The-Yak-Collective/yakcollective/projects/template-project.md

 By convention, every project page is paired with a directory of the same name that contains the resource files for that project.
 Generally this will be at least the project's hero image, but can also include project sub-pages and project slides, and any other files and resources your project may need.
 For example, `projects/future-frontiers.md` is paired with the `projects/future-frontiers/` directory, which holds all of the files associated with that project.

-Projects will automatically go alive more-or-less on the `date` listed in the main page frontmatter.
+Projects will automatically go alive more-or-less on the `date` listed in the main page front matter.
 Unpublished, upcoming projects are listed on the [_Now_](/now/) page, while published projects are automatically moved to the [_Projects_](/projects/) page.
 If you are building the site locally, you can simulate this using `jekyll serve --future` (or an equivalent command).

 Project main pages are plain Markdown files; in Jekyll, these files should conform to the [kramdown](https://kramdown.gettalong.org/) spec.
 Generally, the first line of a project main page will be `{% include widget-project-header.html %}`, which will generate the project header.
 You are strongly encouraged to take a look at other project main pages (and the contents of their resource directories) in order to get a sense for how this looks in practice.

 ## Required Front Matter

-The front matter (the bit between the two `---` lines at the top of the file) listed at the top of this file represents the _minimal_ frontmatter for a project main page.
+The front matter (the bit between the two `---` lines at the top of the file) listed at the top of this file represents the _minimal_ front matter for a project main page.

 Be aware that if the _value_ of your front matter attribute contains a `:`, `&`, or `#`, then you _must_ either surround it in double quotes (`"`) _or_ use a `|` character, followed by a line break, and then with subsequent lines (until the next front matter attribute or the closing `---`) indented by _two_ spaces.
 So something like this